JerryWiltz/nP/README.md

 <b>nPort</b>: A Microwave Circuit Analysis Program

 **nP** is a JavaScript library for analyzing microwave circuits.
-It helps you learn about, analyze and visualize the operation of various multiport circuits.
+It helps you learn about, analyze and visualize the operation of various RF multiport circuits.

 **nPort** creates one JavaScript global variable, **nP**.